-- A calibrated and operable survey meter must be used. - Measure and record the radiation levels in all directions around the source container and detector to identify any unusual radiation pattern. - Perform this survey with the shutter both ON and OFF. - If the radiation field is comparable, consistent with Endress+Hauser specifications, proceed with a leak test. - If the radiation field is greater than 50 $\mu Sv/hr$ (5 mrem/hr) at 12 inches (30 cm) from the installed container: - Special posting or restrictions of the area may be required (10 CFR 20.1902) - Verify with the manufacturer that this condition is normal for the type and activity of source and source container installed - Estimate the dose personnel may receive based upon work requirements near the installed container
+- A calibrated and operable survey meter must be used. - Measure and record the radiation levels in all directions around the source container and detector to identify any unusual radiation pattern. - Perform this survey with the shutter both "ON" and "OFF." - If the radiation field is comparable, consistent with Endress+Hauser specifications, proceed with a leak test. - If the radiation field is greater than 50 μSv/hr (5 mrem/hr) at 30 cm (12 inches)from the installed container: - Special posting or restrictions of the area may be required (10 CFR 20.1902) - Verify with the manufacturer that this condition is normal for the type and activity of source and source container installed - Estimate the dose personnel may receive based upon work requirements near the installed container